uwaiseibna2/GAP/README.md

 - `path_source`: Source of the GAP directory
 - `boolean_tree_flag`: Boolean (TRUE/FALSE) for tree feature inclusion in model training
 - `region_id`: Identifier for genomic region on which to train GAP
-- `path_input_1`: Path to Input 1 file described in the `GAP Input` section above
+- `path_input_1`: Path to Input 1 file described above in the `GAP Input` section.
-- `path_input_2`: Path to Input 2 file described in the `GAP Input` section above
+- `path_input_2`: Path to Input 2 file described above in the `GAP Input` section.
-- `path_input_3`: (optional) path to user-defined phylogenetic tree as `Input 3` described in `GAP Input`.
-If `boolean_tree_flag` is set to `TRUE` this input must be provided.
+- `path_input_3`: (optional) path to the user-defined phylogenetic tree as `Input 3` described in `GAP Input`.
+If `boolean_tree_flag` is set to `TRUE`, this input must be provided.

 ## PredictGenes

-The PredictGenes function idenfies takes as input the paths to the input files described in the GAP Input.
-However, it does not require a genomic region as it works on all the genomic regions present in the input 2.
-GAP examines each transcript present in the Input 2 file, to identify potential association between the transcript and the said phenotype.
+The PredictGenes takes as input the paths to the input files described in the GAP Input.
+Unlike the previous functions, it does not require a genomic region as it works on all the genomic regions in the input 2.
+GAP examines each transcript in the Input 2 file to identify the potential association between the transcript and the said phenotype.
 The set of transcripts identified as associated is documented in the output file `associated.csv` under the `results` folder in the parent directory.

 **Command Structure**